Konstantysz/lib-guitar-io/README.md

 - **macOS**: CoreAudio
 - **Linux**: ALSA

-Built on [RtAudio](https://github.com/thestk/rtaudio) with PIMPL pattern for clean API separation.
+Built on [RtAudio](https://github.com/thestk/rtaudio) with an interface-based design for testability and flexibility.

 ## Features